Drakkar-Software/OctoBot-Docs/Installation/With-Docker.md

 To run a second OctoBot on the same computer :

 1. Create a new directory and enter it
-2. Start OctoBot's web interface on a new port by changing \"-p\" option
+2. Start OctoBot's web interface on a new port by changing "-p" option

 ``` bash